BlessingNehohwa/Deep_Learning_Neural_Networks/README.md

   <br> These are generally split into Loss Functions and Reward Functions.
   <br> **Loss Functions** are also called Cost Functions , the lower the loss function the higher the accuracy.
   <br> The higher the **reward function** of the the higher the model's level of accuracy.
-  <br> Loss functions are the most common function dealt with in real life.